Attention Grounded Enhancement for Visual Document Retrieval: Overall Performance

 \section{Overall Performance}

 The overall results on the ViDoRe V2 benchmark are summarized in Table~\ref{tab:overall_result_v2}.
-Specifically, AGREE achieves substantial improvements: AGREEQwen2.5 achieves 61.84\% on average nDCG@1 and 61.54\% on average nDCG@5, obtains +7.03\% and +2.95\% absolute gains compared with the strongest baseline ColQwen2.5, highlighting that AGREE is effective in challenging, realistic retrieval scenarios.
-By providing signals for identifying matching regions, AGREE effectively guides the model to discover non-trivial, fine-grained alignments that are poorly captured by binary relevance signals alone.
-Further comparisons between ColPali vs. AGREEPali show that AGREE exhibits consistent performance improvements, verifying its strong generalization and plug-and-play applicability across diverse backbones.
+Specifically, AGREE achieves substantial improvements: AGREEQwen2.5 achieves 61.84\% on average nDCG@1 and 61.54\% on average nDCG@5, obtains +7.03\% and +2.95\% absolute gains compared with the strongest baseline ColQwen2.5.
+Remarkably, despite being trained on the extractive Copali dataset, AGREE excels on this reasoning-heavy benchmark.
+This indicates that the framework successfully distills the intrinsic reasoning capabilities of the teacher MLLM.
+By mimicking the teacher's semantic attention rather than relying on surface-level training signals, the retriever learns a robust alignment mechanism that generalizes effectively to implicit, non-extractive queries.

-We also show results on the ViDoRe v1 benchmark in Figure~\ref{fig:results} (a).
-For simple visual document retrieval tasks, which primarily involve queries with clear lexical or visual overlap, AGREE achieves competitive performance.
-This shows that for explicit matches, global-level relevance labels are often sufficient to guide effective retrieval, as the model can rely on surface-level matching cues.
-In such settings, while fine-grained supervision offers limited gains, incorporating such signals does not have a negative impact.
+Figure~\ref{fig:results} (a) presents results on ViDoRe V1, showing that AGREE maintains competitive performance on simpler, explicit tasks.
+This indicates that for explicit matches, global-level relevance labels are often sufficient to guide effective retrieval.
+However, crucially, the incorporation of fine-grained supervision does not negatively impact performance on these explicit tasks, confirming that AGREE enhances semantic reasoning without compromising the model's ability to handle basic surface-level matching.